Hedgehogo/IEML.io/README.md

 **Specifying the number system.**

-Before the number is written the number system in decimal notation, and then it is written `'`.
+First, the number base is written in decimal notation.
+Then, after `'`, goes the number itself.

 Examples:
 ```